Indoor plants have many benefits, including their irresistible curb appeal. One of the plants that you can be proud of is the indoor fig tree.

 Fiddle leaf fig plants can grow well in any potting material provided there is enough drainage.

-Ensure the drainage holes are about 2-3 larger than the root balls of the plant.
+Ensure the drainage holes are about two to three times larger than the root balls of the plant.
 Proper drainage is the key to healthy plant growth.
 Poor drainage can lead to root rot and hinder nutrient uptake.

 As the plant will outsize the pot.
 Roots growing too close to the pot edges or protruding out are signs of time to repot the plant.